 "I do remember sourcing that gorgeous area rug for my client’s studio and building the entire room off of that find," Kantrowitz says.
 "I knew she would absolutely love it and that it was going to be the statement piece of her own dedicated space in the home."

-This gorgeous master bathroom is en suite, a necessity for the homeowners.
+This gorgeous primary bathroom is en suite, a necessity for the homeowners.

 "One of the more notable luxuries in this home were the en-suite baths pairing to each and every bedroom," Kantrowitz says.
 "Second floor laundry is also atypical in an older home, but a frequent must when renovating or building new."

-The master bath includes a standalone tub, custom shelving, and plenty of greenery.
+The primary bath includes a standalone tub, custom shelving, and plenty of greenery.

-The master bedroom includes a tufted headboard, matching nightstands, and plenty of texture.
+The primary bedroom includes a tufted headboard, matching nightstands, and plenty of texture.

 This spare bedroom is ready for guests with a reading nook and plenty of light.